rustamlatypov/cpu-matrix-multiplication/README.md

 ## Description

 A console interface for testing and benchmarking two matrix multiplication implementations.
 Both use the same basic algorithm running O(n^3) for matrices of dimension n.
-The base implementation is sequential and the fast implementation is parallel.
+The base implementation is sequential and the fast implementation is parallel. n

 ## Building and running